 Memorandums, or memos, are a form of mass written communication used for communicating company policies, procedures, and other relevant official information within an organization.

 The purpose of a memo is to simply inform the audience of new developments.
 But, they may also include persuasion elements and a call to action.

-A memo distributed to the marketing team of a fashion line that informs the team about the newest market research and analysis, findings from focus groups, and results of relevant surveys.
+The document informs the team about the newest market research and analysis, findings from focus groups, and results of relevant surveys.

 Tips for writing memos

-A memo can be an extremely effective way to communicate any official information to a large group of people.
+A memo can be an extremely effective way to communicate official information to a large group of people.
 Here’s how to write it successfully:

 The structure of a bulletin is similar to the structure of a typical news story — the most important information is given first.

 Like memos, bulletins are usually meant for internal consumption.